There’s something unforgettable about having kids. But there’s something even more unforgettable about having kids in Thailand.

-Whether you have no insurance or universal Thai healthcare, you’ll have to pay for all hospital costs before you leave.
-If you don’t have a credit card to pay for the costs, have cash on hand.
-You can only take out 20,000 baht from the ATM machine per day, based on your agreement with the bank.
-If you know the delivery is going to cost more start taking out money a few days before.
-Or go to a bank and take out your money from the teller.
+Whether you have no insurance or universal Thai healthcare, you have to pay for all hospital costs before you leave.
+If you don’t have a Thai debit or credit card to pay for the costs, you can pay via bank transfer or cash.

 Paying With Insurance

-Insurance companies may ask you to pay for healthcare costs upfront.
-Then you’ll have to send them the bill and they’ll repay you.
-Hospitals can bill some insurance companies if the companies work directly with the hospital.
-Either way, be sure to get a list of every single thing done at the hospital and how much it costed.
+Either way, be sure to get a list of every single thing done at the hospital and how much it cost.

 Bringing Your Baby Home

-Is this your first baby?
-Then you’ll need a bunch of things like a car seat, chest carrier, a crib, high chair, clothes, and all the other basics.
+If this your first baby then you’ll need a bunch of things like a car seat, chest carrier, crib, high chair, clothes, and all the other basics.

 Car seats and other safety devices are still luxuries in Thailand.
-But because Thailand’s roads are ranked the second most deadliest in the world I’d suggest you buy one—and use it.
-Expect to pay a lot of money for a quality car seat.
-If you have family coming to Thailand to welcome your new baby into the family, buy a car seat online and ask your family to bring it with them.
+But because Thailand’s roads are some of the most dangerous in the world, I’d suggest you buy one and use it.

 You can buy baby bathtubs, sippy cups, plates, and baby utensils at Big C for a lot cheaper than the larger department stores.
 Big C also has a selection of children’s clothes.
-They’re not the best quality but they last long enough for a growing baby.
-If you plan on using clothes as hand-me-downs for your next baby, you’re better off buying them at a department store like Robinson.
+They’re not the best quality, but they last long enough for a growing baby.

-Many insurance companies offer health insurance for newborns at least 15 days or older.
+Many insurance companies offer health insurance for newborns who are at least 15 days old.

-In addition to normal protection provided in an adult plan, this baby insurance usually includes vaccinations, follow-up doctor appointments, and annual eye and hearing tests.
-These plans can also be found at Mister Prakan.
+In addition to normal protection provided in an adult plan, this baby insurance usually includes:

 Finding a Pediatrician

-Finding a good doctor for your baby is as important as finding a good Ob Gyn was for you.
+Finding a doctor for your baby is as important as finding a good OB/GYN was for the mother.

-Again, if you’re coming from the West it helps to have a doctor who’s familiar with Western standards or at least knows the Western mindset.
+Again, if you come from the West it helps to have a doctor who’s familiar with Western standards or at least knows the Western mindset.

-- What is the doctor’s childcare philosophy?
-For example, if the mother chooses to breastfeed, will the doctor be supportive?
+- What is your childcare philosophy?
+For example, if I choose to breastfeed, will you support me?